 Care at home includes domiciliary care services, local authority homecare services and the provision of direct payments.
-The over spend of £101,000 is a combination of an over spend on the Direct Payments budget due to an increase in the number of cases, offset by an under spend on the homecare budget primarily due to staffing vacancies due to a delay in implementing a staffing restructure.
+The net under spend of £339,000 is a combination of an over spend on the Direct Payments budget due to an increase in the number of cases, offset by an under spend on the homecare budget primarily due to difficulties in recruiting to care posts and the implementation of a restructure.